mpsmonk/wurm-mods/README.md

 Lighting storm mod WU
 You can create lighting storm on any tile you want: Activate "hand" and click on tile then select add/remove storm.
 You can regulate frequency in properties file.
 To remove beam click on marker and select add/remove storm.

+EmptyTrashBin mod WU
+For immediately dispose of all items inside.
+Activate flint and steel and click on trash heap then select Empty trash bin.
+You have time to think while action executing.
+Time on action changes in properties